Typhoon Ragasa: Trump aid cuts leave the Philippines more exposed to cyclones

 Trump’s aid cuts leave the Philippines more exposed to powerful cyclones like Typhoon Ragasa

-Philippine NGO the Centre for Disaster Preparedness tells The Independent how its programme to help people prepare for storms has been devastated by the closure of the United States Agency for International Development
+Philippine NGO the Centre for Disaster Preparedness tells The Independent how its programmes to help people prepare for storms have been devastated by the closure of the United States Agency for International Development

 Typhoon Ragasa, the most powerful storm recorded on Earth this year, has hit East Asia with terrifying force.
-It has brought several Asian megacities to a standstill, and in Taiwan killed at least 17 people, with over a dozen more missing.
+It has brought several Asian megacities to a standstill, and in Taiwan it has killed at least 17 people, with more than a dozen more missing.

-The increasing frequency and intensity of tropical storms due to climate change, as well as the devastating cuts by Donald Trump to aid programmes funding climate resilience this year, is exposing the country to greater risk from storms.
-The Philippines took a $104 million (£77m) hit with the closure of the United States Agency for International Development (USAID), with that cut representing 95 per cent of the US overseas aid programme in the country.
+The increasing frequency and intensity of tropical storms caused by the climate crisis, alongside the devastating cuts implemented by Donald Trump this year to US aid programmes funding climate resilience, is exposing the country to greater risk from storms.
+The Philippines took a $104m (£77m) hit with the closure of the United States Agency for International Development (USAID), that cut representing 95 per cent of the US overseas aid programme in the country.

-One organisation directly affected by the USAID cut was the Center for Disaster Preparedness (CPD): An NGO running a disaster risk reduction scheme, which focuses on early warning systems for natural disasters like typhoons, as well as disaster preparedness education programmes.
+One organisation that has been directly affected by the USAID cut is the Centre for Disaster Preparedness (CDP): an NGO running a disaster risk-reduction scheme, which focuses on early warning systems for natural disasters like typhoons, as well as disaster preparedness education programmes.

-It works across 200 barangays - or local communities in The Philippines - helping develop tailored disaster responses that encompass local or indigenous knowledge for some of the country’s 42,000 villages.
+It works across 200 barangays (local communities) in the Philippines, helping to develop a tailored disaster response that encompasses local or indigenous knowledge for some of the country’s 42,000 villages.

-“We have a National Early Warning System, that tells us if a typhoon is coming, but our work is about helping communities have their own response structure,” says Mayfourth Luneta, deputy director of CDP.
-“We help them to work out who should evacuate, where should they go, what is the best local signalling system - for example, a conch or a bell - and also develop some mitigation activities like bamboo dykes.”
+“We have a national early warning system, which tells us if a typhoon is coming, but our work is about helping communities have their own response structure,” says Mayfourth Luneta, deputy director of the CDP.
+“We help them to work out who should evacuate, where they should go, what is the best local signalling system – for example, a conch or a bell – and also develop some mitigation activities like bamboo dykes.”

-An example of Filipino indigenous knowledge, Ms Luneta adds, would be the knowledge that when a banana tree branch falls without the wind blowing, it means a typhoon is likely coming.
+An example of Filipino indigenous knowledge, Luneta adds, would be the fact that when a banana tree branch falls without the wind blowing, it can mean a typhoon is coming.
 Science now tells us that this occurs due to a reduction in sunlight, meaning less photosynthesis, which results in weaker branches.

-But the ability for CPD to develop local response plans was severely hampered earlier this year, when the charity lost about 25 per cent of its budget due to the closure of USAID.
-This resulted in job losses at the NGO, and programmes across six communities being cancelled.
+But the CDP’s capacity to develop local response plans was severely hampered earlier this year when the charity lost around 25 per cent of its budget following the closure of USAID.
+This resulted in job losses at the NGO, and programmes across six communities had to be cancelled.

-Trying to fill the gap left by USAID has also been very hard, Ms Luneta adds, due to how competitive it has become among other donors.
+Trying to fill the gap left by USAID has also been very hard, Luneta explains, given the amount of competition charities and NGOs face in applying for funding.

-CPD is also not the only NGO working in the country that has seen its programme cut as a result of cuts to overseas aid.
+The CDP is also not the only NGO working in the country that has seen its programme affected by the cuts to overseas aid.

-A source at Save the Children’s Philippines programme, for example, told The Independent that following January’s order for the USAID to stop work order in January, several programmes in the Bangsamoro Autonomous Region – an area prone to disasters like floods, landslides, earthquakes, and drought – were left incomplete.
+A source at Save the Children’s Philippines programme, for example, told The Independent that following the order in January for USAID to shut down its operations, several programmes in the Bangsamoro autonomous region – an area prone to disasters such as floods, landslides, earthquakes, and drought – were left incomplete.

 “Our partners were ready to start these activities in February, but the funding cuts disrupted everything,” the Save the Children source said.

-All of this has come at a time when the climate crisis has made the extreme weather and its impacts a far greater worry.
+All this has come at a time when the climate crisis has made extreme weather and its impacts a far greater worry.

-Luneta is currently anxiously waiting for news back from communities where CPD is working in the aftermath of Typhoon Ragasa – and she knows that this will not be the last time she finds herself in this position.
+Luneta is currently anxiously waiting for news back from communities where the CDP is working in the aftermath of Typhoon Ragasa – and she knows that it will not be the last time she finds herself in this position.

 “Big typhoon events that used to come every 10 years are coming every other year, or every year,” she says.
 “The dry season also used to always hover around 30C or 31C, but now it often hits 40C.